• Home

 Another Women’s History Month has arrived and I can’t resist starting with this joyful photo of my Granny, Elsie (Mills) Oliver (1899-1993) with her nephew, Robert “Bobby” Hugh Oliver, Jr. (1930-1976).
 I can hear her laughing.
 This is an expression I remember well.
 And of course she’s holding Bobby’s dog, Snooky.
 Of course she is.

-This is one of several photographs taken during the summer of 1936, presumably at the Landsdowne, Pennsylvania home of my grandfather’s brother and sister-in-law, Hugh and Claire (Loughney) Oliver.
+This is one of several photographs taken during the summer of 1936, presumably at the Lansdowne, Pennsylvania home of my grandfather’s brother and sister-in-law, Hugh and Claire (Loughney) Oliver.
 My grandparents, mother and her siblings were living in Beirut, Lebanon at the time, with three children between the ages of four and ten, so it was surprising to find my grandmother there without the rest of the family.
 But there she is with her mother, Mary (Hill) Mills.
 Elsie must have come from Beirut to visit her mother.

 Elsie (Mills) Oliver and her mother, Mary (Hill) Mills